mes32/feedback-loop-redux/README.md

 # 3. Create a table in 'prime_feedback' named 'feedback'
 #    - See data.sql for details

-# 4. Install node dependancies using NPM
+# 4. Install node dependencies using NPM
 npm install

 # 5. Start the Node.js server (runs on port 5000)